Complete-Genomics/cLFR_SNVpolish/README.md

 that recalibration pass and its before/after false-SNP-rate validation have not been executed.
 This is the single highest-priority item before promoting `vc_polish` out of canary status.

+**The per-isoform Step 4 has not been run on real data.** The rewrite described above is covered by a synthetic end-to-end test only -- fixtures with a known forward-strand and a known minus-strand consensus record, which verify the `KEEP` / `REVERT_MOL` / `REVERT_SITE` paths and, in particular, that a reverse-strand correction lands at the right offset with the right complemented base.
+That test says the coordinate arithmetic is right; it says nothing about whether the thresholds are right.
+Two things in particular are
+unmeasured: the `--min-mol-reads` / `--min-mol-agreement` defaults (2 and 0.6)
+are placeholders chosen to be conservative, not values tuned against ERCC; and the rate at which consensus records fail to join to their reads is unknown on a real run, since the two molecule-id conventions in this codebase disagree (`consensus_fasta.py` keeps the `/2` mate suffix that `02`'s default regex drops, so the join is normalized on both sides).
+Step 4 reports that failure count and warns when it dominates -- check it on the first real run before reading anything into the output.